Towards Plausible Graph Anonymization: Introduction

-\emph{Privacy damage.} The two anonymization mechanisms we study follow different threat models and privacy definitions.
-In order to precisely quantify the concrete privacy impact of our graph recovery, we propose privacy loss measures tailored to each mechanism.
-As the first anonymization mechanism relies on the assumption that the adversary is aware of her victims' degrees in a social graph, we define the corresponding privacy loss as the closeness of the users' degrees between the original, anonymized and recovered graphs.
-For the differential privacy-based anonymization mechanism, we measure the magnitude and entropy of noise added to the statistical measurements of the graph.
-Experimental results show that the privacy provided by both mechanisms significantly decreases, which concretely demonstrates the extent of the threat on existing graph anonymization mechanisms.
+\mypara{Privacy Damage} The two anonymization mechanisms we consider follow different threat models and privacy definitions.
+To precisely quantify the privacy impact of our graph recovery, we propose privacy loss measures tailored to each mechanism we target.
+As the first anonymization mechanism assumes the adversary uses the users' degrees to conduct her attack, we evaluate the corresponding privacy impact as the difference between users' degrees in the original, anonymized, and recovered graphs.
+For the differential privacy mechanism, we measure the magnitude and entropy of noise added to the statistical measurements of the graph.
+Our experimental results show that the privacy provided by both mechanisms significantly decreases, which demonstrates the vulnerabilities of existing graph anonymization techniques.

-\emph{Enhancing graph anonymization.} We take the first step towards enhancing the two considered anonymization mechanisms with respect to the weakness we discovered.
-The main idea is that, when adding fake edges, we perform statistical sampling to select potential fake edges that follow a similar distribution as the edge plausibility in the original graph.
-Experimental results show that our enhanced anonymization mechanisms decrease the performance of our graph recovery by up to 35\%, and more importantly preserve better graph utility compared to existing anonymization mechanisms.
+\mypara{Enhancing Graph Anonymization} In order to improve the privacy situation, we propose a method that generates plausible edges while preserving the original privacy guarantees of each mechanism.
+We rely on statistical sampling to select potential fake edges that follow a similar plausibility distribution as the edges in the original graph.
+Our experimental results show that our enhanced anonymization mechanisms are less prone to graph recovery (AUC dropping by up to 35\%) and preserve higher graph utility compared to the existing anonymization mechanisms.
+More importantly, we show that our enhanced mechanisms reduce the state-of-the-art graph de-anonymization~\cite{NS09} attack's performance significantly (up to 30\% decrease in the number of de-anonymized users).

-Note that we concentrate on fake added edges (and not on deleted edges) in this paper, since most of the graph anonymization mechanisms, including the two we study~\cite{LT08,SZWZZ11}, mainly add edges to the original social graph to preserve as much graph utility as possible.

-In summary, we make the following contributions: \begin{itemize} \item We discover a fundamental weakness of existing graph anonymization mechanisms, and propose an edge plausibility metric to exploit this weakness in order to recover the original graph from the anonymized graph.
-Extensive experiments on three real-life social network datasets demonstrate the effectiveness of our approach. \item We propose metrics to evaluate the privacy loss caused by our graph recovery, which demonstrate the privacy threat in existing graph anonymization mechanisms. \item We propose solutions to enhance existing graph anonymization mechanisms, with respect to the weakness we discovered.
-Our enhanced anonymization mechanisms decrease the performance of our graph recovery and preserve better graph utility. \end{itemize}